 Single-Family Homes

 These areas offer early-20th-century homes, tree-lined streets, and historic preservation overlays.
-Prices often range from $600,000 to well over $1 million depending on condition, lot size, and historic designation.
+Prices often range from $600,000 to well over $1 million depending on condition, lot size, location, and historic designation.

 Willo tends to skew higher because the historic district brand is strong, the streets feel established, and the home styles are the kind people move here for: pre-war and mid-century homes, brick and stucco, bigger lots, mature landscaping, and a real neighborhood grid you can walk.

-Coronado is often slightly more accessible than Willo but still not “cheap,” and it has a huge number of 1930s to 1950s bungalows and block homes that remodel well.
+Encanto can jump fast because of the park and golf course proximity.
+Coronado is often slightly more accessible than Willo but still not “cheap,” and it has a large number of 1930s to 1950s bungalows and block homes that remodel well.

 Garfield is where you can still see more price spread because it’s actively changing, and the mix of original homes, flips, and new infill varies block by block.

-Crime and Safety (The Honest Version)
+Crime and Safety: The Honest Version

 Walkability and Transportation